 According to calculations by energy consultancy enervis, the share of repowering in total tender volumes is set to steadily increase over the next years.
 In its scenario for 2023, “the entire planned expansion volume will be used for replacing phased-out installations,” which could result in a net-decrease of wind power capacity, enervis explains.

-Matthias Zelinger, head of the German Engineering Federation (VDMA) says it was difficult to predict how total capacity will be affected in the medium-run.
+Matthias Zelinger, head of VDMA's Power Systems branch, says it was difficult to predict how total capacity will be affected in the medium-run.
 “The wind power industry is ready to face the competitive challenges posed by auctions,” Zelinger said.
 However, he called on the government to reconsider the tendered volumes and expand its targets if necessary.